- Henry M. Jackson High School

 Internships are experiences like volunteering but with/in more work-like environments, like being in an office, for example, or helping workers do duties that help with their business.
 Internships are excellent preparation for "real life" and they show leadership, initiative, and a willingness to do with others.
 Also, internships are perfect to include on your college/university, apprenticeships, and scholarship applications.
 Internships are common in high school, in college/university, and even after studies as a way to learn about new industires.
 Some internships are even paid internships, which mean they are jobs.

 To prepare for internships (and job) interviews, read and practice Interview Questions & Preparation.
-If you need a resume or cover letter to apply for an internship, go to JHS Career Center's Employment/Jobs webpage.
+If you need a resume or cover letter to apply for an internship, go to JHS Career Center's Employment/Jobs webpage or visit Mr. Dahlke in Career Center.

 - Chegg Internships: https://www.internships.com/high-school/washington